 altitude above sea level: | 15 m |

-The locations of all LOFAR stations are indicated on this map.
+The locations of LOFAR stations are indicated on this map.

 Available observing mode: single dish, array mode.